coltongrainger/quamash/diffgeo1.md

 ### Prelim Exam Outline

 Here's an outline for the geometry half of CU's topology/geometry preliminary exam.
+See also [the topology half](top1#prelim-exam-syllabus).

 - Smooth manifolds
     - implicit function theorem and regular values of functions